hl7au/au-fhir-base/pages/_includes/guidance.md

 {:toc}

 ### Working Group
-This guide is the product of collaborative work undertaken with the HL7 Australia working groups encompassing membership from:
+This guide is the product of collaborative work undertaken with the HL7 Australia working groups with partcipants from:
 * HL7 Australia membership
-* Australian Digital Health Agency staff
+* Australian Digital Health Agency
-* FHIR implementers' community
+* Australian  FHIR implementers' community